-Setting the tone of a room can be easily achieved by investing in the right kind of curtains and drapes.
-Since the possibilities are endless – sheer or opaque, light or ornamental, solid coloured or patterned – here’s a quick guide to help you decide.
+Setting the tone of a room can be easily achieved by investing in the right kind of curtains.
+Since the possibilities are endless – sheer or opaque, light or ornamental, block coloured or patterned – we’ve compiled the very best living room drape ideas to help you make your decision!

-The amount of sunlight your living room receives is a key factor.
-Since sunlight fades fabric over time, drape east and west facing windows with neutral colours, as they are less likely to fade compared to bright colours.
-Plus, beige, greys, etc, also blend in seamlessly with décor schemes.
-If you’re inclined to choose a dark shade, ensure it complements the room’s existing colour scheme.
+The amount of sunlight your living room receives plays an essential role when choosing what colour your curtains should be.
+Since natural light fades fabric over time, drape east and west-facing windows with neutral colours, as they are less likely to fade in comparison to brighter hues.
+Plus, beige, greys, etc, also blend in seamlessly with a vast variety of different décor schemes.

-It’s important that the curtain fall well and fold easily when pulled back.
-The best choices are linen, silk, faux silk and velvet.
 Faux silk is more durable and, when used in sunny rooms, doesn’t fade as quickly as real silk.
-Suede, velvet and tweed are ideal for cooler climes as they are insulating.
-You could also choose interlining – a layer between the lining and fabric – for body and fabric longevity.
-For a casual and airy vibe, choose linen or cotton.
+Suede, velvet and tweed are ideal for cooler climes as they are insulative fabrics.
+You could also opt to include some interlining – a layer between the lining and fabric – to increase the volume of the fabric and to encourage longevity.
+For a casual, loose atmosphere, choose linen or cotton.

 Whether you have half or full-length windows, add a sense of height to the room by hanging curtain panels six inches higher than the window.
-For a traditional look, add two-three inches to the length and let the curtain puddle on the floor.
-When calculating the width, add four-eight inches on both sides and double the total for fullness.
-Scallops add a dramatic look but use them only in large spaces.
+For a traditional look, add two-three inches to the length and let the curtain fabric pool a little on the floor.
+When calculating the width, add four-eight inches on both sides and double the total to create a sense of fullness.
+Scallops add a dramatic look but only use them in large spaces!